 - The exam should be structured to test the student's knowledge, research skills, problem solving skills and their ability to do academic work.
-The content of the questions is designed to combine general Film and Media Studies disciplinary foundations and emphases, and the student's systematic area of study. - 3 days, 3 exams, answer 1 of 2 questions per day.
-Student should be given 24 hours to answer each day's questions. - The questions should be coordinated and reviewed by the chair of the committee before being given to the student. - Students may refer to all resources that will assist with their work during the allotted time period for each question, and the department will provide special assistance, as needed, for disabled students. - Questions will not be given in advance. - The typewritten response will be twelve to twenty double-spaced pages in a 12-point fort for each question. - Each student may choose the order of his or her area exams.
+The content of the questions is designed to combine general Film and Media Studies disciplinary foundations and emphases, and the student's systematic area of study.
+The questions will be coordinated and reviewed by the chair of the committee before being given to the student. - 3 days, 3 exams, answer 1 of 2 questions per day.
+Student should be given 24 hours to answer each day's questions. - Students may refer to all resources that will assist with their work during the allotted time period for each question, and the department will provide special assistance, as needed, for disabled students. - Questions will not be given in advance. - The typewritten response will be twelve to twenty double-spaced pages in a 12-point font for each question. - Each student may choose the order of his or her area exams.